zerotier/terraform-multicloud-quickstart/README.md

 1.0.0 or later installed locally.

 Terraform will create a ZeroTier network, then bootstrap instances on various clouds.
-You'll need a service account on Digital Ocean and at least two other clouds.

-The full blown multicloud demo uses
+The full blown multicloud demo uses:

 - Digital Ocean
 - Amazon Web Services